ohyou/twitch-viewer/README.md

 ## Errors

-- `An error has occurred while trying to read arguments.` - perhaps you didn't pass your channel as an argument
-- `An error has occurred while trying to read the list of proxies...` - something is wrong with your `proxylist.txt`
-- `An error has occurred while trying to get the stream data.` - something is wrong with twitch
-- `An error has occurred while trying to process the response.` - something is wrong with the channel you provided, maybe wrong name or it is offline?
-- `An error has occurred while preparing the process: Not enough proxy servers.` - the application requiers 1 or more proxy in order to work
 - `Timeout error for IP` - your request was timed out.
 If it happens multiple time for the same proxy, consider replacing it
 - `Connection error for IP` - this is harmless, proxy servers sometimes refuse connections.
 This may occur frequently.
 Nothing to worry about.